awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 #### Pick a Language

 Don't pick a language you think they would want you to write, pick one you are good at and know how to use both syntactically and idiomatically.
 Unfortunately there are companies that want you to code in a specific languages.
 Personally I think that is a poor choice on the company since they should be looking for talent but sometimes that's just the way it goes.
-Personally I would pick Python because it is the easiest to write IMO.
-Whatever language you end up picking, always code out the solution.
+For me, I would pick Python because it is the easiest to write IMO.

+For the language you use, make sure you know:

+* the syntax of the language,
+* the idioms used, and
+* the framework functions / classes involved.

+For example, know how to work with sequences (e.g. lists), manipulate symbols (e.g. casing strings), and things similar.
+This will come up naturally as you work on solutions.
+Whatever language you end up picking, always code out the solution in it.
 It will build up that muscle so you can easily translate your ideas to code quickly.

 #### Break Up the Problem